TWM-Sebastian-S/Predicting-Churn-using-Gradient-Boosting-and-Logistic-Regression/README.md

 In the following project I will work with the Telecom Company database containing information regarding their customers and churn situation.

-### Code and resources used
+## Code and resources used
 **Python Version:** 3.7
 **Packages:** Pandas / Numpy / Seaborn / Scikitlearn
 **ML Resources:** Logistic Regression / Gradient Boosting / Cross-validation / AUC / ROC / Confusion Matrix

-### Model Building
+## Model Building

+First, I built a logistic regression as it's a statistical model that uses a logistic function to model a binary dependent variable (true/false, yes/no, 0/1, etc), although many more complex extensions exist.
+The model is used to model the probability of a certain class or event existing such as pass/fail, win/lose, alive/dead or healthy/sick.

+I also performed Gradient Boosting as a crosscheck using a hyperparameter tuning with a CV grid to find the best gradient boosting model.

-First, I transformed the categorical variables into dummy variables.
+transformed the categorical variables into dummy variables.
 I also split the data into train and tests sets with a test size of 20%.

 I tried three different models and evaluated them using Mean Absolute Error.
 I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.